 Uterine prolapse occurs when the tissue and ligaments that support the body becomes too weak.
 Symptoms include back pain, sense of movement in the vagina, urinary incontinence and difficulty in sex.
 Prolapse often is a result of childbirth.

-A hysterectomy Uterine is recommended That Tissues and ligaments are of too weak, and Further Planned Births are.
+uterine hysterectomy is recommended that tissues and ligaments are too weak, and further births are planned.

 Hysterectomy is carried out under the following types of cancer: cervical cancer, ovarian cancer, fallopian tubes, and a cancer edometriya (uterus).

 If the disease has spread, surgery may be the only viable treatment option.

 There are several types of this operation.
 The choice affects the underlying disease and the ability to secure the conservation of the reproductive system: